Aircraft Registration in Iowa

-If list price information is not available for the aircraft, contact the Iowa DOT's Office of Aviation and provide the year, make and model of the aircraft to determine an average manufacturer's list price.
+If list price information is not available for the aircraft, contact the Iowa DOT's Aviation Bureau and provide the year, make and model of the aircraft to determine an average manufacturer's list price.

 Aircraft shall not be registered for a fee of less than $35 or more than $5,000.